ysenarath/sinling/README.md

     pass# SinLing
 A language processing tool for Sinhalese (සිංහල).

+`Update 2020.08.16: Integrated Part of speech tagger and stemmer tool.`

 `Update 2019.07.21: This tool no longer requires java to run sinhala tokenizer.
 All java code is ported to Python implementation for convenience.`